learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-05/lectures/sessions_authorization/README.md

 + **HELPER METHODS**
   * Helper methods set up in the controller allow us to use them in the views
   * Help methods usually keep track of specific tasks such as a current user
-  * We can define helper methods in the controller by adding a line underneath where we declare the controller for `helper_method`
-  * We could also use a block to define our helper methods
+  * We can use a block to define our helper methods
   * Helper methods can be used in the view

 ### Conclusion / So What?